The 2023 Larp Awards was held at Da Vinci’s restaurant, Coalville, and supported the Orangutan Foundation, in honour of

 We quickly dismissed the “worst costume” and “dumbest death” awards in favour of more positive titles.

 In the time since, we have added and removed a couple of categories.
-“Lord of Larp” and “Lady of Larp” amalgamated into “Player of the Year” because they were not inclusive.
-International Larp was dropped because it received very few nominations.
+International Larp and Mainstream Event have been dropped because they received very few nominations.
+The highly controversial categories “Lord of Larp” and “Lady of Larp” amalgamated into “Player of the Year” for inclusivity.
+It has now been retired.
 We get a lot of enjoyment from reading the wonderful and glowing comments – submitted with the nominations – while putting together the awards.
 We hope we have an event which is lighthearted, enjoyable and rewarding for everyone.

 All the profits from the evening are donated to charitable causes.